saitakturk/VocalSeparationAI/README.md

   * Pixels per second : 51
   * Bandwitdh         : 205

-3 - 1 pixel width is added end of the width( Don't put start ) to get image size 256x256 images.
+3 - 1 pixel height is added end of the width( Don't put start ) to get image size 256x256 images.

 4 - The parts that do not contain vocals is removed from dataset via removing the images has only 0 pixel values.